CrawlnHacks/monster-life/README.md

 # MonsterLife
+Scripts in Lua, for Logitech mouse.

- Scripts for auto care and releasing pets in Monsterlife of MapleStory, Nexon.
-Scripts are for Logitech mouse, written in Lua
+Auto caring and releasing pets in Monsterlife of MapleStory.

+## Usage

+Click the first monster card in the farm.